eSports Local Video Game Tournaments and Championships

 In addition to attracting huge audiences, these video game tournaments are watched live online by millions.
 There are dedicated eSports streaming sites such as Twitch and HLTV with millions of users.
 These bigger audiences have led to bigger prize pools and competitive gamers can walk away with millions of dollars if they win.

-The eSports industry continues to grow and this brings changes all the time too.
+The eSports industry continues to grow and this brings changes all the time too, especially when considering the video game merchandise being sold today.
 Esports contests, new local video game tournaments, and leagues are being introduced all the time and it can be hard to keep track of things.
 Below you will find information on the biggest video game tournaments and leagues.

 Local Video Game Tournaments and eSports Championship Events